paperless-ngx/paperless-ngx/docs/faq.rst

 **A:** Currently, the following files are supported:

-*   PDF documents, PNG images and JPEG images are processed with OCR.
+*   PDF documents, PNG images, JPEG images, TIFF images and GIF images are processed with OCR and converted into PDF documents.
 *   Plain text documents are supported as well and are added verbatim to paperless.